 The Ferruginous Pygmy-Owl is now considered to be endangered in Arizona and is currently experiencing rapid loss of habitat in Arizona and Texas.

-Geographical Distribution: This bird occurs in a wide variety of habitats such as the lowlands of the Neotropics up to the southern parts of US and Argentina.
+Geographical Distribution: This bird occurs in a wide variety of habitats, such as the lowlands of the Neotropics up to the southern parts of the US and Argentina.

 Adaptations: Ferruginous Pygmy-Owls do not migrate despite changing seasons.
 During early spring or late winter, they normally start to nest in tree cavities or cacti holes often made by woodpeckers.